 Buying a car is your next best investment after buying a house.
 Once regarded as a luxury, now it is almost a necessity in every household.
 Lending institutions have further made it accessible by providing secure finance options for the buyers.
 Also, the manufacturers have started to roll out new models suited for different income groups too.
 This makes it further easier to purchase a new car.

 However, your responsibility does not end the moment you book your dream car.
 You have more boxes to tick-off your checklist.
 One of these is getting in insurance cover.
 A typical buyer may seem perplexed with the idea of buying a car insurance policy.
 It is furthermore confusing with the plethora of choices available.
+One option, Freeway Insurance, at least makes saving money on car insurance easy and convenient.
 Here we have compiled a detailed guide to assist you in buying a car insurance policy that suits you the best:

 Step 1: Select the right type of policy.

 Motor insurance policies are essentially available in two types – liability only and comprehensive insurance cover.